microsoft/debugpy/ptvsd/_vendored/pydevd/README.rst

 to `cythonize` the files.
 To update and compile the cython sources (and generate some other auto-generated files), `build_tools/build.py` should be run -- note that the resulting .pyx and .c files should be commited.

-To see performance changes, see:

-https://www.speedtin.com/reports/7_pydevd_cython (performance results with cython). https://www.speedtin.com/reports/8_pydevd_pure_python (performance results without cython).

 To generate a distribution with the precompiled binaries for the IDE, `build_binaries_windows.py` should be run ( note that the environments must be pre-created as specified in that file).

-To generate a distribution to upload to PyPi, `python setup.py sdist bdist_wheel` should be run for each python version which should have a wheel and afterwards `twine upload -s dist/pydevd-*` shoud be run to actually upload the contents to PyPi.
+To generate a distribution to upload to PyPi, `python setup.py sdist bdist_wheel` should be run for each python version which should have a wheel and afterwards `twine upload -s dist/pydevd-*` should be run to actually upload the contents to PyPi.

 Travis (Linux CI):